Particular/docs.particular.net/persistence/upgrades/ravendb-5to6.md

 component: Raven
 related:
  - nservicebus/upgrades/6to7
-reviewed: 2019-05-30
+reviewed: 2021-05-31
 isUpgradeGuide: true
 upgradeGuideCoreVersions:
  - 7
 ---

 This update supports upgrading to RavenDB 4.2 while using NServiceBus 7.x.
 The upgrade to RavenDB 4 is a **major** upgrade.
-It's not backward compatible, primarily because the [RavenDB API has a lot of breaking changes](https://ravendb.net/docs/article-page/4.2/csharp/migration/client-api/introduction).
+It's not backwards compatible, primarily because the [RavenDB API has a lot of breaking changes](https://ravendb.net/docs/article-page/4.2/csharp/migration/client-api/introduction).
 Additionally, the data storage format has changed, so databases need to have their [data migrated to a new RavenDB 4 database](https://ravendb.net/docs/article-page/4.2/csharp/migration/server/data-migration).

 ## Required RavenDB client